 Over the past 10 years, multiple laws have taken effect in the United States to protect children from dangerous manufacturing practices, but one in particular is worthy of note.

 Consumer Product Safety Improvement Act

-This act was enacted in August of 2008, and mandated that toys that contained even more than 600 million parts per million total amount of lead was not to be sold.
-Those products that were manufactured before or on 10 February 2009, will not be allowed to sell if they possess, more than 0.1% of specific phthalates and if they are unable to meet the standards of the manufacturing process of toys.
+This act was enacted in August of 2008 and mandated that toys containing more than 600 million parts per million total amount of lead were not to be sold.
+Those products that were manufactured before or on February 10, 2009, will not be allowed to sell if they possess more than 0.1% of specific phthalates and if they're unable to meet the standards of the manufacturing process of toys.
 This limit of 600 parts per million in substrates was later reduced in 2009 to 300 parts per million in substrates and 90 parts per million in surface coatings.

-Before you buy any toy, make sure to look for the label that states that the toy complies with ASTM 963 standards.
-Also, if you have any concerns that they comply, ask them for their Child Product Safety Certificate that demonstrates the appropriate testing has bee completed by certified laboratories.
-Here is a link to our Children's Product Certificate.
+Before you buy any toy, make sure to look for the label stating that it complies with ASTM 963 standards.
+Also, if you have any concerns about whether a particular toy complies, ask the company for their Child Product Safety Certificate that demonstrates the appropriate testing has been completed by certified laboratories.
+Here's a link to our Children's Product Certificate.

 Toys are a gateway to fun, but first and foremost, we as parents need to ensure they're safe for our kids.
 Thankfully the U.S. has established laws to ensure children's safety, but due diligence by parents is just as important as ever.

 For more information on the Consumer Protection Safety Improvement Act, feel free to visit these links: